IO-Design-Team/hive_ce/hive/README.md

 4. Follow the above instructions to set up a `GenerateAdapters` annotation for all your model classes.
 Type IDs will be generated according to the order of the classes in the annotation.
 5. Make any necessary modifications to `hive_schema.yaml` so that the new TypeAdapters match the old ones.
 Ensure that `nextTypeId` and the `nextIndex` fields are correct.

-The generator will not react to changes to the schema file.
-You must take the following steps to force regeneration:

-1. Delete `.dart_tool`
-2. Run a `pub get`
-3. Regenerate

 ### Explicitly defining HiveTypes

 The old method of defining HiveTypes is still supported, but should be unnecessary now that Hive CE supports constructor parameter defaults.
 If you have a use-case that `GenerateAdapters` does not support, please [create an issue on GitHub](https://github.com/IO-Design-Team/hive_ce/issues/new).